 - demonstrated commitment to social justice;

-- demonstrated interest in and understanding of the goals of the specific clinic;
+- demonstrated interest in and understanding of the goals of the specific clinical course;

 - relevant past experience and skills;

-- if you have no prior legal experience, the barriers you faced that prevented you getting that experience;
+- if no prior legal experience, the barriers faced that prevented that experience being attained;

 - relational skills or aptitudes such as empathy and compassion;